Access To Neighbouring Land Act 1992

-In 1992 a law was made to access the neighboring property called the party wall acts.
+In 1992, a law was made to access the neighboring property called Access To Neighbouring Land Act 1992.
 It allows the people to approach the neighboring property legally and in a secure manner to carry out any construction work required.
 Before starting any sort of work on the adjoining property you need an application for an excess order which is then signed by the next-door neighbor and allows you to approach his property.

 How can you get access to a neighboring property?